Get my Email Exclusives!

 WRITE.
 We should ALL be talking about the things we’re passionate about, and we should be doing it ONLINE.
 Blogs are free, and they HELP PEOPLE.
 Get your voice out there.
 It may even enable your practice to grow.

 Understand that, when it comes to MY practice, I try really hard.
 And I’m also really damn lucky.
 In 2008, when I first stumbled upon this way of life, I was working in a totally unrelated field.
-I started blogging as an enthusiast of the Ancestral diet and lifestyle…and, soon after, I realized that THIS was what I wanted to do.
-With a little luck, MANY hours of writing and income-free passion projects, and lots of support from my husband, I was able to build my blog and my practice.
+I started blogging as an enthusiast of the “real food” diet and lifestyle…and, soon after, I realized that THIS was what I wanted to do.
+With a little luck, MANY hours of writing and income-free passion projects, and lots of support from my husband, I was able to build my website and my practice.
 I am extremely fortunate to have gained momentum organically, but that doesn’t mean it was an effortless or overnight process.
 I have put in more work, blood, sweat, tears, and time than I ever thought I had in me.
 My blog, which started with about 3 readers per week, grew as I stuck with it.
 (I stuck with it because I did it out of genuine passion!
 And I’d still be writing it if I had no readers at all.)

 After several years, my audience had grown enough to offer my business the blessing of some built-in exposure.
 With the addition of some outside writing projects, my contacts in the health field, some flat-out serendipity, and the sheer fact that I jumped in to the pool at the right time, I have been able to build a business.
 I literally built a career from my passion.
 There were risks involved – both personal and financial – but I am so fortunate to have found a pool of health-conscious people to work with.
 I am so grateful to have a phenomenal, engaged, wonderful group of clients.
 I’m grateful for all my great luck, and I’m proud of my hard work.